lucas-six/python-cookbook/recipes/core/logging_dict_config.md

 ## More

-More details to see [Logging on Python Handbook](https://leven-cn.github.io/python-handbook/recipes/core/logging).
+More details to see [Logging Components and Flow](https://leven-cn.github.io/python-cookbook/more/core/logging).

 ## References